faenrandir/a_careful_examination/documents/polygamy/oct5-1843/october-5th-journal-entry.md

 The Manuscript History Draft and Final Manuscript History Draft differ in two places: capitalization of the word "No" in "No man shall have" and the use of a final comma between "time" and "unless".
 JFS follows the Final Draft with the lowercase "no" and the First Draft with the absence of a comma.
 The lowercase "no" seems less substantive than the final comma (few would let stand the capitalized "No" in a sentence like that but many might overlook the unnecessary comma in a transcription), but JFS could have lowercased the "no" and and also dropped the final comma in accordance with good English grammar regardless of which source he was referring to.
 So, scrutiny of the sources directs us more towards the First Draft (if we weigh the comma as being more substantive than the odd capitalization), but it is in no way conclusive since JFS could have dropped the final comma regardless.

 If JFS was referring to the Final Manuscript History Draft then he may have been acting in ignorance of the nature of the original entry and its alteration by earlier historians.
 To some extent, then, he may have overstated attribution ("such evidence being recorded during his [Joseph Smith's] lifetime, for I have seen it").
 Were he referring to the initial draft (with corrections) or were he aware of the original journal entry, then it would be reasonable to conclude that he was guilty of duplicity to some degree.
-At the very least, JFS overstated the significance of the evidence to which he referred.
+At the very least, JFS overstated the significance of the evidence to which he referred?

 [^jfsheardthrough]: The JFS attestation h/t kinderhookandzelph and ThomasTTEngine [here](https://www.reddit.com/r/mormon/comments/a0b4ii/the_handwritten_nauvoo_diary_of_joseph_smith_for/).